brightbox/terraform-provider-brightbox/website/docs/r/server.html.markdown

 * `ipv6_hostname` - the FQDN of the IPv6 address
 * `public_hostname` - the FQDN of the public IPv4 address.
 Appears if a cloud ip is mapped
 * `ipv4_address` - the public IPV4 address of the server.
 Appears if a cloud ip is mapped
-* `locked` - True if server has been set to locked and cannot be deleted
 * `status` - Current state of the server, usually `active`, `inactive` or `deleted`
 * `username` - The username used to log onto the server